 “I told you Edi and I are planning on virginal weddings.”

 “Good luck with that,” Mary observes.

 “Oh…” and everyone stares at Jack, who turns bright red.

 “I’m gay,” he proclaims, “With no plans to change that.”

 I can see the wheels turning in Forward Flo’s head.
-So, we’ve set the idea in motion.
+So, we set the idea in motion.

 “When’s his birthday?”
 Mary asks.

-“Well, you boys will be in church,” Flo kidded us.
+“Well, you boys will be at youth group in church,” Flo kids us.